Marc-Matas/flixsterApp/README.md

 ### Notes
 Describe any challenges encountered while building the app.

-The navigation bar back button defaulted to a white color, was able to fix the problem through the forums.
+Still unable to get a working gif onto github Readme.md file The navigation bar back button defaulted to a white color, was able to fix the problem through the discussion forums.

-Other than that Didn't run into much challenges this time around, most problems I ran into, I was able to fix it within 30 minutes.